 1. Club Senior Competitions

 - Will the BC Rugby Senior Club Finals still take place?
-Not as planned, no. The BC Rugby Board has voted unanimously to cancel the event hosting of the 2020 BC Rugby Club Finals due to the COVID-19 emergency.
+No. The BC Rugby Board has voted unanimously to cancel the event hosting of the 2020 BC Rugby Club Finals due to the COVID-19 emergency.
 These were planned to take place on May 2 at Westshore RFC, with logistical and financial tie-ins to the HSBC Canada Women’s 7s event which has been postponed.
 Given the current Provincial state of emergency and health emergency in place, BC Rugby has determined that it is unreasonable to plan for an event 6 weeks away that would involve over 400 people in just the teams competing.

 - Once the Rugby Canada suspension is lifted, can we play straight away?
 No. Firstly, this epidemic is impacting each Province slightly differently and while Rugby Canada may lift the suspension of rugby activities, we will still abide by the Government of British Columbia’s directives to keep all BC communities safe.
 Secondly, as soon as we can resume contact sports in BC, matches won’t be scheduled until teams have had enough time to complete suitable training, including scrummaging, for a reasonable amount of time.